JasonParentEAB/tutorial/README.md

 ## Beginning the Test-Driven Development Process

-Now that our project is initialized, we can begin to design our application.
-In general, our workflow will follow these steps:
+In general, the test-driven development workflow follows these steps:

-1. Wireframe a simple model of our feature.
+1. Wireframe a simple model of our application or feature.
 2. Write a story that narrates a user experience.
 3. Write a functional test that follows the actions taken in the user story.

-4. Write unit tests to test low-level code.
+4. Write unit tests to evaluate the operability of low-level code.

-5. Refactor code.
+5. Write code that satisfies the tests.

-The following guidelines form the backbone of test-driven development:
+These are the critical tenets of test-driven development:

-* Always write a failing test before you program any functional code!
+* Always write a failing test before you program any functional code.

-* Write the **minimum** amount of code necessary to make the test pass!
+* Write the **minimum** amount of code necessary to make a test pass.

-* When the test passes, refactor the code, if necessary.
+* When a test passes, restart the process or refactor the code if necessary.

 ### Wireframing Our Application